DANSAG95/hotel-bookings-analysis/README.md

 * **Transient bookings have the highest cancellation rate among customer types**, at 40.75%.

-* **Groups have the highest cancellation rate among defined market segments**, at 61.06%.
+* **Groups have the highest cancellation rate among market segments**, at 61.06%.

 * **TA/TO has the highest cancellation rate among distribution channels**, at 41.03%.

 * A **positive relationship is visible between lead time and cancellation rate**: bookings made further in advance tend to have higher cancellation rates.

-* **City Hotels have a higher cancellation rate than Resort Hotels**, at 41.73% versus 27.76%.
+* **City Hotels have a higher cancellation rate at 41.73% than Resort Hotels at 27.76%**.

-* Room Type P shows a 100% cancellation rate, but this appears to be an **outlier and should not be treated as representative without considering its very small number of bookings**.
+* Room Type "P" has a 100% cancellation rate, but seams to be an **outlier with a very small number of bookings**.

 ### Guest & Booking Behaviour